 Coupling of the different models are made through different linkage options.
-Seven different types of links are presently available in MIKE Flood:
+Seven different types of links are presently available in MIKE FLOOD:

-- Standard Link
+- 1. Standard Link

-- Lateral Link
+- 2. Lateral Link

-- 3. Structure Link
+- 3. Structure Link (for the MIKE 21 rectangular grid model only)

 - 4. Side Structures Link

-- 5. Zero Flow links (XFlow=0 and YFlow=0)
+- Zero Flow links (XFlow=0 and YFlow=0) (for the MIKE 21 rectangular grid model only)

 - 6. Urban Link

-- River-Urban Link
+- 7. River-Urban Link

-Link types 1 to 5 above concern the coupling of MIKE 11 and MIKE 21, Link type 6 is designed for linking MIKE URBAN with one or more cells/elements in MIKE 21 and finally, Link type 7 is reserved for linking the river network (MIKE 11) with the collection system (MIKE URBAN).
+Link types 1 to 5 above concern the coupling of MIKE 11 and MIKE 21, Link type 6 is designed for linking MIKE+ (Urban) with one or more cells/elements in MIKE 21 and finally, Link type 7 is reserved for linking the river network (MIKE 11) with the collection system (MIKE+ (Urban)).